aldopando/BellabeatCaseStudy/README.md

 ---

-### We created a new dataset called `analysis` to save all the results after performing calculations and aggregating the data.

 ### Merging hourly tables (calories, intensities, steps, and METs) + Sorting the data.

+**We created a new dataset called `analysis` to save all the results after performing calculations and aggregating the data**.

 Query.